 Those first digital printmakers needed a new description for their prints to differentiate the individually printed and aesthetic works of art they were producing from the proof prints being turned out by commercial printers.
 In 1991, Jack Duganne at Nash Editions was searching for a term to describe their prints for an upcoming show by California artist Diane Bartz, and wanted to avoid terms like 'computer' and 'digital' because of the negative connotations these held in the very conservative art world.
 Taking his cue from the French word for inkjet (jet d'encre), he began searching for a word that was sufficiently generic to describe the overall process and, focussing on the most fundamental part of the printer, the nozzle, found the noun, 'le gicleur'.
 From there, he went on to look up its companion verb, which is 'gicler' meaning literally ' to squirt, spurt or spray'.
 The feminine noun version of the verb is (la) giclée, (pronounced "zhee-clay") or "that which is sprayed or squirted."
 And so a new industry-standard nomenclature was born.

 Today, despite reservations by many in the industry who consider the term overly pretentious, or object to its alternative association with the coarser reaches of French slang, it has become part of the printmaking landscape and has evolved into a broader term that describes any high-quality fine-art print produced by the inkjet process.

 At Colourfast Editions we subscribe to the 'pretentious' viewpoint and would much prefer a simpler and more descriptive term such as 'archival pigmented print'.
-Unfortunately, 'giclée' has become a widely-known term in common usage; so, until someone comes up with an alternative and less contentious shorthand, we're rather stuck with it!
+Unfortunately, 'giclée' has become a widely-known term in common usage; so, until someone comes up with an alternative and less contentious shorthand, we can only apologise for further perpetuating its use!